-Filmed by a COK undercover investigator working for Superior Farms at the largest lamb slaughter plant in the country located in Dixon, California, the graphic video captures the violent and bloody death that these young, gentle animals are forced to endure.
+Filmed by an Animal Outlook undercover investigator working for Superior Farms in Dixon, California, the graphic video captures the violent and bloody death that these young, gentle animals are forced to endure.

-While Superior Farms touts its meat as “humanely harvested,” and uses a Halal certification seal on some of its products, COK’s undercover video reveals:
+While Superior Farms touts its meat as “humanely harvested,” and uses a Halal certification seal on some of its products, Our undercover video reveals:

 - Multiple violations of the federal Humane Methods of Slaughter Act

 - Ineffective stunning, leading to some animals experiencing the shock of the electric stunner more than once